netcan/asyncio/README.md

 >
 > **A**: If I remember correctly, a system call is about 100ns(benchmark empty epoll_wait), but io_uring may better than epoll, I see other guy compare their.

+### Why is python asyncio so performant?
 > **Q**: Why is python asyncio so performant?
 >
 > **A**: async program is IO bound.
 >
 > **A**: A lot of very expensive people have optimised the snot out of python asyncio over years.
 It'll always be slower in the fixed overhead sense than C++, but in terms of scalability and corner case handling it ought to be close to optimal.

+### How to print the coroutine callstack?
 > **Q**: In one example you print the call stack.
 Am I correct in understanding that this is the "async call stack" as opposed to the traditional call stack?
 And if so how did you capture this info?
 >
 > Im curious because this is something I've been thinking of implementing to aid debugging.
 Thanks.
 >
 > **A**: yes, it's async callstack. the point is make use of await_transform() of coroutine promise_type, that save a coroutine source_location info, in other words, when user co_await, is save await location info.(https://github.com/netcan/asyncio/blob/5ae5fdffcd065df4d9bf758741ac75647cf2f19a/include/asyncio/task.h#L113) dump backtrace is so simple, just recursive dump coroutine source_location and its continuation.

+### Will the buffer size of the benchmark code impact on performance?
 > **Q**: I'm just impressed by how readable the benchmark code looks compared to most other versions.
 And it seems like performance actually doesn't suffer that much from it.
 I wish the networking in the stdlib could look somewhat like this in practice.
 But it probably won't be generic enough for the committee...
 >
 > EDIT: It looks like you are using different buffer sizes, is there a reason behind that?